-SCI235 Seminar in Science (S)
+SCI235 Seminar in Science (F)

 This course will develop the skills and techniques needed to conduct independent research.
-Students will source and analyze scientific information and present scientific findings in written and oral format.
+Students will source and analyse scientific information and present scientific findings in written and oral format.
 This will include writing literature reviews, annotated bibliographies and making presentations on various topics in the sciences.
-(Prerequisite: Minimum grade C in BIO112, ENG104 and the completion or concurrent enrolment in MAT113).
+(Prerequisites: BIO112 or CHE112 or PHY112 and completion or concurrent enrolment in MAT113, minimum grade c in each course.
+Also, ENG104, minimum grade c-)